oat-sa/taohub-articles/articles/Installation and Upgrading/install-from-config-file.md

 ##### Persistences

-The persistences configuration is one of the most important because it will let you choose the database type where you want to install tao data.
+The persistences configuration is one of the most important because it will let you choose the database type where you want to install TAO data.
 It has to be under the generis configuration.

 You must have at least the default key in order to set correctly the database, then you can choose the driver `pdo_pgsql`, `pdo_mysql`, it is the same structure than in your final `config/generis/persistences.conf.php`